alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Eirini-Zormpa/weekly-meetings-emma.md

 #### What did you struggle with?

 * OLS feels like too much right now 🙈
+* EK - only do the tasks that are relevant and needed by your project.
+You don't need to do them all or any really.

 #### What would you like to work on next week?